NASCAR engines: Overview

 Modern contemporary NASCAR engines are capable of producing well over 2 hp/cu. in. (up to 2.5 hp/cu. in.).

-Currently, Next Gen NASCAR engines are even less powerful.
-They are rated at 510 hp for restrictor plate racing, and 670 hp for all other tracks; including road courses, short tracks, and intermediate ovals.
+Currently, Next Gen NASCAR engines are rated at 750 hp for road courses, short tracks, and intermediate ovals less than 1.5 miles, 670 hp intermediate ovals 1.5 miles or bigger, and 510 hp for restrictor plate racing.

 NASCAR will test a hybrid powertrain at the 2023 24 Heures du Mans in the Next Gen car with a smaller engine, per request of the Automobile Club de l'Ouest with a potential of a formula change in 2024.

 NASCAR Whelen Modified Tour

 NASCAR Whelen Modified Tour series stock cars are powered by small-block V-8 engines, usually of 355 to 368 cuin of displacement, although larger or smaller engines can be used.
 Engine components are largely similar to those used in the Cup Series, but Whelen Modified Tour engines use a small four-barrel carburetor (rated at 390 cuft per minute, about half the airflow of previous modified carburetors), which limits their output to 625 to 700 hp.
 On large tracks such as New Hampshire Motor Speedway, the engines must have a restrictor plate between the carburetor and intake manifold, reducing engine power and car speed for safety reasons.